jamesmcnamara/rfc-912-playground/.sourcegraph/logic.rule.md

 - Call out debugging print statements that are not removed.
 - Identify any suspicious conditionals that seem inverted or contradictory
 - Look for arguments that are passed in the wrong order.

+Any logic errors should be considered an ERROR